Skip to footer content

 End Class

 For the API we wish to use, we specify the Swagger specification's URL (swaggerUrl).
 Then the client code generated and executed into a DLL assembly is defined.
-OpenApiDocument is employed.
-To load the Swagger document asynchronously from the given URL, use FromJsonAsync.
+OpenApiDocument is employed to load the Swagger document asynchronously from the given URL, using FromJsonAsync.
 To alter the generated client code, we adjust the code generator's settings (CSharpClientGeneratorSettings).
 In this example, the produced client code's class name and namespace are specified.

-From the loaded Swagger document, we construct an instance of CSharpClientGenerator and use it to produce the client code (client code).
+From the loaded Swagger document, we construct an instance of CSharpClientGenerator and use it to produce the client code.
 The created client code is saved to the designated output path.
 We respond to any exceptions or errors that may arise during the procedure, displaying the relevant notifications on the console.

 NSwag C# (How It Works For Developers): Figure 2 - Console output from the code above